-O YOU sing at church?
+O YOU SING AT CHURCH?
 Do you direct a choir?
 Do you believe the liturgy should be “set apart” and beautiful?
-If you said “yes” to any of these questions, why not consider attending Sacred Music Symposium 2020?
-If you attend Mass in either form of the Roman Rite (Ordinary or Extraordinary), you won’t want to miss it.
+If you said “yes” to any of these questions, come to the 2020 Symposium!
+If you attend Mass in either form (Ordinary or Extraordinary), you won’t want to miss it.
 Here’s a glimpse of what happened last year:

 Submit Your Application As Soon As Possible!

 The entire cost of attending the Symposium—including deposit, conference fee, and meal plan—is just $275.
 We call it the “everything fee.”
 To request an application, send an email to email@example.com telling us a little about yourself, and please don’t forget to include your phone number.
 The Symposium begins Monday evening (15 June 2020) and ends Friday evening (19 June 2020).
 The conference theme is: “Rehearsal Techniques for Volunteer Choirs: How to stand in front of a choir and live to tell about it!”
 The professors will reveal their “secret” techniques and lead enjoyable conversations with the participants.

 —All participants must read this important letter.

 This year’s location is Saint Teresa of Avila Catholic Church and School (2216 Fargo Street, Los Angeles, CA, 90039), located in the famous area of Los Angeles called Silver Lake:

 We recommend booking a hotel in Glendale and commuting—but hundreds of potential options are available.
 The daily schedule of events is forthcoming.
 We ask you to submit your application no later than 5 April 2020, which is Palm Sunday.
 Thank you!

 From the 2019 Symposium: